aurbano/ng-multiselect/README.md

 * `ms-model`: The model where the selection will be stored.
 * `ms-config`: Configuration object to customize the behavior (see below).
 * `ms-options`: Array with options to offer.
+* `template-url`: [Optional] The URL of a valid Angular template.
+See [views/ng-multiselect-view.html](https://github.com/aurbano/ng-multiselect/blob/master/views/ng-multiselect-view.html) for the default one.

 ### Customization
 Using the `ms-config` you can pass an object with the following configuration options: